-Get to know the 13 winning founders who are a-part of our first class of Credo for Change mentorship program.
-Read their inspiring stories and learn about these innovative new brands that will surely be taking the clean beauty world by storm:
+Get to know the 13 brands who made up our first class of Credo for Change mentorship program and their inspiring founders.
+Look out, these innovative new brands will surely be taking the clean beauty world by storm:

 1. Stroller Gang – Founder, Brittany Jones